champz-world/legends-of-champz-game/README.md

 ### 1. Register (one-time)

-Your wallet must be a **smart contract wallet on Base L2** (ERC-6551, Coinbase Smart Wallet, Safe).
-Regular EOA wallets are rejected.
+Your wallet can be a regular **EOA** (Privy-managed embedded wallet, MetaMask, etc.) or a **smart contract wallet** (ERC-6551, Coinbase Smart Wallet, Safe) — both are fully supported.
+The backend detects your wallet type automatically and verifies your signature accordingly (ecrecover for EOA, EIP-1271 for smart contracts).
+See [`INTEGRATION_GUIDE.md`](INTEGRATION_GUIDE.md#wallet-requirement) for details.

 ```python
 import os